 Click here to view our Blueberry Growing Guide.

 Site and Soil: Blueberries like 1/2 day to full sun and well-drained, acidic soil.

-Pollination Requirements: Blueberries are partially self-fertile.
+Pollination Requirements: Partially self-fertile.
 Plant another Southern Highbush variety for cross pollination.

 Hardiness: Hardy to -10° F.